Wild Honey (album): Style and production

-The album differs in many ways from previous Beach Boys records: it contains very little group singing compared to previous albums, and mainly features Brian singing at his piano.
-The recording sessions lasted only several weeks, compared to the several months required for "Good Vibrations" (1966).
-Harrison say that its "simple songs" lacked the "enigmatic weirdness" and "virtuosic mesmerizers" present in Smiley Smile, but featured the same production approach and similar core instrumental combo of organ, honky-tonk piano, and electric bass.
+Wild Honey contains very little group singing compared to previous albums, and mainly features Brian singing at his piano.
+Musicologist Daniel Harrison writes that its "simple songs" lack the "enigmatic weirdness" and "virtuosic mesmerizers" present in Smiley Smile, although they feature the same production approach and similar core instrumental combo of organ, honky-tonk piano, and electric bass.
 The piano was slightly detuned, which Brian said made it "more like a twelve-string guitar, to get a more mellow sound. [...]
 I loved what it did to the sound of the record."
-Musicologist Christian Matijas-Mecca noted that "while the album's sparse production aesthetics and stripped-down sonic palette are deceiving, the album is arranged with an attention to detail and tonal clarity."
-Wild Honey was the last Beach Boys album to be mixed in mono.
+Only five tracks were recorded with assistance from session musicians: "Wild Honey", "Aren't You Glad", "I Was Made to Love Her", "Darlin'", and "Here Comes the Night".
+Some sessions were held at Wally Heider Recording in Los Angeles in order to accommodate the musicians with a larger recording space for overdubs.